Jury acquits Libyan of most serious charges in Benghazi attack

 Tipped off by a local informant, a team of U.S. special forces and FBI agents snatched Khatallah from a seaside villa in Libya three years ago and interrogated him aboard a Navy ship that slowly made its way to to the United States.

-"I bet he thought he was completely safe and wasn't looking over his shoulder — to have some Americans show up and bring him back to face justice," said Carlin.
+"I bet he thought he was completely safe and wasn't looking over his shoulder — to have some Americans show up and bring him back to face justice," Carlin said.

-Defense lawyers had argued that Khatallah was initially denied his rights to an attorney, deprived of a speedy appearance before a judge, and was questioned under coercion.
-But federal judge Christopher Cooper, after holding several hearings on the capture and interrogation, ruled that the statements made to the FBI on the ship could be admitted at the trial.
+Defense lawyers had argued that Khatallah was initially denied his rights to an attorney, deprived of a speedy appearance before a judge and was questioned under coercion.
+But U.S. District Judge Christopher Cooper, after holding several hearings on the capture and interrogation, ruled that the statements made to the FBI on the ship could be admitted at trial.

 The Libyan informant, who collected a $7 million reward, testified during the trial that Khatallah planned the attack for more than a year.